ISSF World Shooting Championships: History

-ISSF World Shooting Championships
+World Shooting Championships

 The World Championships were held each year from 1897 to 1931, with the exception of the years 1915–1920 (interruption by World War I) and 1926.
 From 1933 to 1949, they were held biennially, although the 1941–1945 competitions were canceled (again, because of world war).
 The current schedule, with large World Championships only every four years, was adapted in 1954.

 Originally, 300 metre rifle (in various positions) was the only discipline on the programme, despite many other events having been included in the Olympics.
 In 1900, 50 metre pistol was added.
 This programme was in use until 1929, the only change being the addition of 300 metre army rifle, with mandatory use of the host nation's army weapon, in 1911.
 The 1929 championships in Stockholm saw the addition of most of the remaining events from the Olympic programme: 100 metre running deer, 50 metre rifle and trap.
 25 metre rapid fire pistol had to wait until 1933.

 Immediately after World War II, 300 metre standard rifle (with more strict rules than 300 metre rifle but less than 300 metre army rifle) was added along with 25 metre center-fire pistol and skeet.
 There was also briefly a combined 50 and 100 m rifle competition.
 Specific women's events began to be slowly added from 1958, although women had previously, and at times successfully, been allowed to compete alongside the men.
 The last remaining army rifle event and 100 metre running deer were dropped in 1966, the latter in favour of 50 metre running target.
 50 metre standard rifle was also added for both men and women, but was soon dropped for the men due to the similarity to 50 metre rifle.
 The 1970 World Championships in Phoenix added airgun events, 25 metre standard pistol and the mixed running target competition.
 10 metre running target was added in 1981.

 For the 1994 competitions in Milan, a number of profound changes were made.
 First, junior competitions were added (like the senior championships, these are only held every four years); they had previously been tested in the special shotgun and airgun championships.
 Second, there were no longer medals awarded in single positions in the 300 metre and 50 metre rifle matches (except for the prone position, which has its own match).
 Third, double trap had been introduced five years earlier in Montecatini Terme and now made its way into the large championships.
 With only minor additions, the 1994 programme is still in use.